gosang/gosang.github.io/content/posts/design-patterns/microservices/strangler-pattern.md

 # Problems Resolved by the Strangler Pattern

-Risk Reduction: Minimizes the risk of system-wide failures during migration.
+- **Risk Reduction**: Minimizes the risk of system-wide failures during migration.
-Continuous Delivery: Facilitates the deployment of new features while transitioning.
+- **Continuous Delivery**: Facilitates the deployment of new features while transitioning.
-Incremental Progress: Permits developers to replace one module at a time.
+- **Incremental Progress**: Permits developers to replace one module at a time.

 # Using the Strangler Pattern in .NET